Objects > Log Forwarding

-Log Card Interface before the firewall will forward the following log types: Syslog, Email, and SNMP.
-This is also required to forward files to WildFire.
-After the port is configured, log forwarding and WildFire forwarding will automatically use this port and there is no special configuration required for this to occur.
-Just configure a data port on one of the PA-7000 Series NPCs as interface type Log Card and ensure that the network that will be used can communicate with your log servers.
-For WildFire forwarding, the network will need to communicate with the WildFire cloud and/or WildFire appliance.
+To enable a PA-7000 Series firewall to forward logs or forward files to WildFire®, you must first configure a Log Card Interface on the PA-7000 Series firewall.
+As soon as you configure this interface, the firewall will automatically use this port—there is no special configuration required.
+Just configure a data port on one of the PA-7000 Series Network Processing Cards (NPCs) as a Log Card interface type and ensure that the network that you use can communicate with your log servers.
+For WildFire forwarding, the network must communicate successfully with the WildFire cloud or WildFire appliance (or both).

-The following table describes the log forwarding settings.
+The following table describes the Log Forwarding profile settings.

-Enter a profile name (up to 31 characters).
-This name appears in the list of log forwarding profiles when defining security policies.
-The name is case-sensitive and must be unique.
-Use only letters, numbers, spaces, hyphens, and underscores.
+Enter a name (up to 64 characters) to identify the profile.
+This name appears in the list of Log Forwarding profiles when defining Security policy rules.
+The name is case-sensitive, must be unique, and can contain only letters, numbers, spaces, hyphens, and underscores.

 Select this option if you want the profile to be available to: